-Different styles of playing call for different types of microphones, so we're going to explain when to consider a condenser mic or when a dynamic mic or ribbon mic may yield better results.
+Different styles of playing call for different types of microphones, so we're going to explain when to consider a condenser mic, or when a dynamic mic or ribbon mic may yield better results.
 Perhaps you’re a cash-strapped singer-songwriter, spending much of your time touring with little time or money to invest in recording?
 In that case you may want to use an on-board mic/pickup system that's primarily designed for live performance but can be DI'd with surprisingly good results.
+We've covered them all here.

 Getting mic placement right is more than half the battle to getting a sublime recorded tone.
 Place the mic in the wrong place and your sound will be either weak and gutless, or muddy and indistinct.
 We'll be exploring the best places to aim your mic and looking at the rudiments of multi-mic setups.
-Just hit the buying advice button above to find out more.
+Just head to the buying advice at the end of this article.

 Best acoustic guitar mics: Our top picks

 If money is no object, then surprise, surprise, we'd have an Octo Set (yes, that's eight and it is a thing) of Neumann KM184s flown in on our private jet.
-If budget is a little tighter that's no reason to be despondent because there are some stunning mics available for a little less.
+If budget is a little tighter that's no reason to be despondent because there are some stunning acoustic guitar microphones available for a little less.

 The Shure SM81 is an iconic mic for recording acoustic guitar that's proved itself over decades.
 This is a mic with an astonishingly flat frequency response curve that records like a dream with almost no colouration.
 It's built to last too.